Winter storm warning in effect; up to 7 inches of snow for some areas

 RELATED: Track the storm on interactive radar

-Franklin, Hampden, Hampshire, Worcester, Middlesex, Essex, Suffolk, Norfolk and Berkshire counties are all impacted by the warning.
+Franklin, Hampden, Hampshire, Worcester, Middlesex and Berkshire counties are all impacted by the warning.
 The warning is in effect Tuesday into Wednesday afternoon.

-Cape Cod and the Islands are not impacted by the warning.
-The South Shore is under a winter weather advisory.
+Boston, Norfolk County, the North Shore, Cape Anne, Cape Cod and the Islands are not impacted by the warning.

+The South Shore and South Coast are under a winter weather advisory.

 RELATED: Storm closings and delays

-Plowable snow is expected to move from west to east just after midnight Tuesday.

-The heaviest snow will hit Wednesday morning and early afternoon before moving into lighter snow showers until around 6 p.m.
+Snow is expected to move from west to east just after midnight Tuesday.
+The heaviest snow will hit Wednesday during the morning commute and persist into the early afternoon.
+The storm will shift into lighter snow showers until around 6 p.m., when it will taper off.

-Most locations in this warning can expect see around four to seven inches of snow, with an isolated 8 inches possible, especially northwest of I-495.
+Most locations in the warning can expect see around four to seven inches of snow, with an isolated 8 inches possible, especially northwest of I-495.

+A sharp snowfall gradient is likely for areas north and west of Boston.

 RELATED: View the 7-day forecast

-Travel conditions are expected to be dangerous during the morning commute as heavy snow could lead to significant reductions in visibility.
+Travel conditions are expected to be dangerous during the storm as heavy snow could lead to significant reductions in visibility.

 Coastal flooding and heavy winds are not a concern with this storm.